 Microsoft charges the most for Windows 10 keys.
 Windows 10 Home goes for $139 (£119.99 / AU$225), while Pro is $199.99 (£219.99 /AU$339).
 Despite these high prices, you’re still getting the same OS as if you bought it from somewhere cheaper, and it’s still only usable for one PC.

-Additionally, the premium price doesn’t entitle you to any support perks.
+Plus, the premium price doesn’t entitle you to any support perks.
 Microsoft’s 24/7 basic phone and online support is available to anyone with a Windows 10 key, even those who didn't get it from Microsoft.
-After already investing time and money PC building, it can be difficult to convince yourself to spend over $100 for an OS when you can get it with the same specs and support for cheaper.
+After already investing time and money building a PC , it can be difficult to convince yourself to spend over $100 for an OS that you can get with the same specs and support for cheaper.

 What's the Best Way to Get Windows 10?

-If you have an old Windows key you can carry over from a previous build, that's your best option.
+If you have an old Windows key you can get Windows 10 free by carrying that key over from a previous build -- that's your best option.

 If you don't have a key on hand, you need to decide whether you're comfortable using an unactivated version of Windows 10, which limits your customization options, has an ugly watermark and leaves you ineligible for Microsoft support.
 Many would argue that downloading Windows without paying for or already owning a product key is ethically wrong.
 That said, Microsoft has made this process easier over various Windows iterations and lessened the limitations and nagging that happens when you don't activate.
 The company isn't trying to close this loophole, probably because it’s more interested in driving user numbers.
 I've even seen well-known vendors and Microsoft partners do press presentations with watermarks on their desktop.

 If you must buy a Windows 10 key, it's hard to argue against purchasing one from a low-cost seller such as Kinguin or PCDestination.
 Microsoft's price is astronomically high and doesn't offer any significant benefits.
-You can save $100 or more by buying a key from one of these third-party sites, which is money you can spend on a better graphics card, a roomier SSD, or a few AAA games for your new PC.
+You can save $100 or more by buying a key from one of these third-party sites, which is money you can spend on one of the best graphics cards, a roomier SSD, or a few AAA games for your new PC.